exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 ValueError: too many values to unpack (expected 1)
 ```

 ### Unpacking a list/tuple with `*`

-When [unpacking a list/tuple][packing and unpacking] you can use the `*` operator to get the rest of a list/tuple.
+When [unpacking a `list`/`tuple`][packing and unpacking] you can use the `*` operator to capture the remainder values.
-This can be used instead of slicing the list/tuple.
-Which in some situations could be more readable.
+This can be used instead of slicing the `list`/`tuple`, which in some situations could be more readable.
-We can for example get the first element and then get the rest into a new list without the first element.
+For example, we can extract the first element below and then pack the remaining values into a new `list` without the first element:

 ```python
 >>> fruits = ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]